 Decoding Height: 164cm to Feet and Inches and Beyond

 Understanding height conversions, especially from the metric system (centimeters) to the imperial system (feet and inches), can be surprisingly tricky.
-This comprehensive guide will not only convert 164cm to feet and inches but will also delve into the underlying methods, explore the history of these measurement systems, and address common questions surrounding height conversions.
+That's why this thorough look will not only convert 164cm to feet and inches but will also get into the underlying methods, explore the history of these measurement systems, and address common questions surrounding height conversions.
 This article aims to provide a complete understanding of the subject, making you a confident converter in no time!

 Introduction: Why Understand Height Conversions?